nshttpd/mikrotik-exporter/README.md

 ```

 If you add a devices with the `srv` parameter instead of `address` the exporter will perform a DNS query
 to obtain the SRV record and discover the devices dynamically.
+Also, you can specify a DNS server to use
+on the query.

 ###### example output